RSVP Abridgment of Boundless Reason

 · ·

 The RTS model combines an EOQ model with an expected learning curve for setting up the tool.
 The resulting model disturbs people who like neat solutions.
 It tells us that we can choose to learn more quickly by setting up more often.
 Solving this problem calls for evaluating what we expect to learn.
 The inexhaustibility of knowledge makes this exceedingly hard to do.
 Except in the special case in which we know precisely when and how we will use the new knowledge, we cannot estimate its value by calculating the value of the resources it replaces.
 Here, we do not know exactly when and how we and others will use new knowledge of how to set up, learn to set up better, and learn to learn better.
-Allowing for the possibility of learning turns simple closed-ended problems into complex open-ended ones.
+Allowing for the possibility of learning creates overwhelmingly complex open-ended problems.

 · ·